Valsartan Injury Lawsuits

 If you suffered serious health consequences as a result of taking valsartan?
 Did you experience health problems after the valsartan recall?
 Then you may be able to fight to have your medical care, lost income, and other damages paid for by those responsible.
 NDMA only appeared in valsartan medications because the manufacturing process changed—introducing impurities into the process.

 Handler, Henning & Rosenberg LLC are experienced defective drug attorneys who know how to hold pharmaceutical corporations accountable.
 Since 1922, our firm has fought for Pennsylvania residents against large companies and insurers, helping them get the money they needed for medical care and more.
 We know what valsartan patients need.
 We'll fight for them to they get it.

-Write down your questions and call (888) 498-3023 for a free consultation.
+Write down your questions and call (888) 498-3023 for a free consultation with a member of our legla team.
 We can review your legal options together and help you get your life back.